How To Write Dialogue In A Novel

 He explains that the 'beat' is the smallest unit of construction, used to build scenes and acts.
 He defines a beat as, 'an exchange of behaviors in action/reaction'.

 For example, if we return to our fictional novel that sees a child killer on the loose.
 The following exchange takes place between the father of a murdered child and a police officer.
-As we have said previously all dialogue must have a direction.
 The aim of this exchange is to set up the father as a person who has said they will kill the murderer of his child.
 It also provides important plot information (private investigator), which would be built on later.

-It had been a few days since they had discovered the mutilated body but this was the first time the police officer and the father had met in person.
-They had chatted on the phone twice, but the conversations had been truncated, nothing more than short, unemotional exchanges of information.
+To set the scene, it has been a few days since they discovered the mutilated body, but this is the first time the police officer and the father have met in person.
+They have chatted on the phone twice, but the conversations were truncated, nothing more than short, unemotional exchanges of information.

 "I am sorry for your loss," said the policeman.